AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 1. Initial launch

     1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file<br>
-   Expected: Shows the GUI with a set of sample contacts.
+    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-2. Saving window preferences
+1. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   2. Re-launch the app by double-clicking the jar file.<br>
+    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-3. Exit program

-   1. Entering exit command.
-Close the window.

-   2. Double-click the jar file<br>
-   Expected: Shows the GUI with contacts.
-The most recent window size and location is retained.
+1. _{ more test cases …​ }_

-### Deleting a client
+### Deleting a person

-1. Deleting a client while all clients are being shown
+1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all clients using the `list` command.
-Multiple clients in the list.
+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

-   2. Test case: `delete 1`<br>
+    1. Test case: `delete 1`<br>
        Expected: First contact is deleted from the list.
-Details of the deleted contact is shown in the status message.
+Details of the deleted contact shown in the status message.
+Timestamp in the status bar is updated.

-   3. Test case: `delete x` (where x is larger than the list size)<br>
+    1. Test case: `delete 0`<br>
        Expected: No person is deleted.
-Error details of invalid client index shown in the status message.

-   4. Test case: `delete 0`<br>
-      Expected: No person is deleted.
-Error details of incorrect format and Right usages are shown in the status message.
+Error details shown in the status message.
+Status bar remains the same.

-   5. Other incorrect delete commands to try: `delete`, `delete y`, `...` (where y is not a positive integer)<br>
+    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-### Displaying a client

-1. Displaying a client while all clients are being shown

-    1. Prerequisites: List all clients using the `list` command.
-Multiple clients in the list.

-    2. Test case: `display 1`<br>
-       Expected: First contact is displayed from the list.
-Details of the client is shown in the status message.

-    3. Test case: `display x` (where x is larger than the list size)<br>
-       Expected: No person is displayed.
-Error details of invalid client index shown in the status message.

-    4. Test case: `display 0`<br>
-       Expected: No person is displayed.
-Error details of incorrect format and Right usages are shown in the status message.

-    5. Other incorrect display commands to try: `display`, `display y`, `...` (where y is not a positive integer)<br>
-       Expected: Similar to previous.

-### Finding a client

-1. Finding a client in the client list

-    1. Test case: `find x` (where x is a complete part of client's name)<br>
-    Expected: Client list only show the contacts that contains the name.
-Number of clients listed message is shown in the status message.

-    2. Test case: `find x y` (where x and y are complete part of different client's name)<br>
-    Expected: Client list only show the contacts that contains the name.
-Number of clients listed message is shown in the status message.

-    3. Test case: `find z` (where z is not part of any client's name)<br>
-    Expected: Client list is empty.
-No clients listed message is shown in the status message.
+1. _{ more test cases …​ }_

 ### Saving data

-1. Dealing with missing data files
+1. Dealing with missing/corrupted data files

-   1. Prerequisites: Executed the [final FitFlow release] jar file.

-   2. Open the FitFlow home folder.
-Delete the Data folder.

-   3. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size is reset.

-2. Dealing with corrupted data files

-   1. Prerequisites: Executed the [final FitFlow release] jar file.

-   2. Open the FitFlow home folder.
-Open the Data folder.
-Open the addressbook.json.

-   3. In the open addressbook.json.
-Remove the curly bracket ({) at line 1.
-Close and Save the file.

-   4. Double-click the jar file<br>
-   Expected: Shows the GUI without a set of sample contacts.
-The most recent window size and location is retained.
+    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

+1. _{ more test cases …​ }_